bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Christoph Ono: 00:58:58

 Okay, and here in my background, to wrap things up are some AI generated trees made of Bitcoin addresses.
-At least that's what MidJourney thinks it looks like.
+At least that's what Midjourney thinks it looks like.
 Looks more like broccoli, but that can be our next topic.

 Owen Kemeys: 00:59:14